DavidCussans/timing-board-firmware/README.md

 ### How do I get set up? ###

 The master firmware uses the [ipbb](https://github.com/ipbus/ipbb) build tool, and requires the ipbus system firmware.
 The following example procedure should build a board image for testing of the timing FMC.
-Note that a reasonable up-to-date operating system (e.g. Centos7) is required.
+Note that a reasonably up-to-date operating system (e.g. Centos7) is required.

 mkdir work